Dogfight: Balkans conflict

 During the Balkans conflict, in 1999 (the Kosovo War), six MiG-29s of the Yugoslav Air Force were shot down in dogfights with NATO aircraft.
 The first was on 24 March by a Dutch F-16AM Falcon, and two were downed on the same night by U.S. F-15s.
 Two days later, two more MiG-29s were shot down by an F-15.
 The last MiG was shot down on 4 May by a U.S. F-16.

 Eritrean–Ethiopian War (1998–2000)

 The war became the first to see 4th-generation jet fighters battle with each other.
 Most of the losses to Eritrean MiG-29s were caused by dogfights with Ethiopian Su-27s.

 2019 Indo-Pakistan aerial skirmish

 A dogfight between Indian and Pakistani jets took place on 27 February 2019, when Pakistani Dassault Mirage Vs, Dassault Mirage IIIs and JF-17 Thunders performed airstrikes near Indian military installations at Indian Administered Kashmir in retaliation to the Balakot Airstrike, which was carried out by the IAF on 26 February 2019.

-In the ensuing dogfight, an Indian MiG-21 Bison and an Su-30MKI were shot down by Pakistani F-16s after they entered Pakistani airspace across the Line of Control.
-However, India later on reportedly flew the same Su-30MKI on its Air Force Day in October 2019.
+During the dogfight, an Indian MiG-21 Bison was shot down by a Pakistani F-16 after it had shot down a Pakistani F-16 across the Line of Control.
+Pakistan also claimed that an Indian Su-30MKI was shot down, but this claim was later disproved when the same Su-30MKI was flown during India’s Air Force Day celebrations in October 2019.

+2026 Iran war

+On 3 March 2026 Israeli F-35I Adir shot down an Iranian Yak-130 over Tehran in the first war dogfight.
+This marked the first time an F-35 had downed a manned aircraft in combat.